Incarceration of women in the United States: Privatization of prison healthcare

 Many federal and state prisons have turned to private companies to run prison health operations as a cost-saving measure.
 As of 2012, over 20 states have installed private health groups to run their medical services, with the largest providers being Corizon Health and Wexford Health Services.
 Both of these groups have been scrutinized for inhumane treatment of inmates.
 Private prison health groups also operate in private prisons themselves in addition to their functioning in state-run facilities which have outsourced.
 The two largest health groups that run services in private prisons are CoreCivic and GEO Group.
-Unlike strictly government-run facilities, private corporations are incentivized to maximize their profit margins in order to please shareholders, so they often choose revenue over national standards for health care by spending as little as possible on their services.
+Unlike strictly government-run facilities, private corporations are incentivized to maximize their profit margins to please shareholders, so they often choose revenue over national standards for health care by spending as little as possible on their services.
 For example, CoreCivic has a documented history of denying hospital stays to patients as they are costly to the operator, and also of punishing inmates for making multiple medical requests.
 Yet, companies argue that in reducing costs they are both providing adequate care for prisoners and also saving taxpayers money.
 These violations of standards are worsened by the fact that the records of private prisons are not subject to public access laws, so monitoring and regulating their health care activities is not possible.

 Most people agree that contracting to private groups to operate prison health systems negatively impacts the health of inmates.
 One 2008 study at the University of California, Santa Barbara found that inmate mortality rates are significantly higher under private groups, and that contracting out reduces both health care costs and quality.